 Nutrition

-English Setter puppies will do well on high-quality, commercial dog food.
-Since the breed is prone to weight gain, it’s a good idea to weigh out an English Setter’s meals.
-Clean water should be made available at all times.
+English Setter puppies thrive on high-quality, commercial dog food.
+Since the breed is prone to weight gain, it’s wise to measure their meals.
+Clean water should always be available.

-It’s also crucial to feed your English Setter a dog food that is formulated for their life stage.
-You can opt to consult with your vet about your dog’s diet and nutrition, if necessary.
+Feeding your English Setter a diet formulated for their life stage is crucial.
+Consulting with your vet about your dog’s diet and nutrition is beneficial.

 Grooming

-Shedding isn’t a big issue for the English Setter, and they usually only need one brushing each week to get rid of loose hairs and dander.
+Shedding isn’t a significant issue for English Setters, and they typically require one brushing per week to remove loose hairs and dander.

 Recommended Grooming Tips

-The English Setter does not need very frequent bathing, and will be fine with a bath every 6 to 8 weeks.
+The English Setter does not need frequent bathing and will do well with a bath every 6 to 8 weeks.

-The English Setters’ underbelly, legs and tail will need some attention with a metal comb since the hair in these areas is feathered.
+The English Setter’s underbelly, legs, and tail need attention with a metal comb due to feathered hair in these areas.

-Your English Setter’s teeth should be brushed a couple of times a week with a dog-specific toothpaste.
+Brush your English Setter’s teeth a couple of times a week with dog-specific toothpaste.

 Exercise

-English Setters love running, and they love doing it with their owners.
-Plan on spending at least an hour each day giving your English Setter some vigorous exercise to prevent them from getting bored.
+English Setters adore running, especially with their owners.
+Plan to spend at least an hour each day providing your English Setter with vigorous exercise to prevent boredom.

-Since they’re born hunters, any off-leash activities will need to be in an enclosed space to prevent them from running off after smaller animals.
+Due to their hunting instincts, any off-leash activities must be in an enclosed space to prevent them from chasing smaller animals.

 Training

-Most English Setter puppies are very smart and eager to learn, making them very trainable dogs.
+Most English Setter puppies are intelligent and eager to learn, making them highly trainable.

-Obedience training is a requirement to manage an English Setter’s natural hunting instincts.
-Training your English Setter can be done almost as soon as you bring them home from the breeder.
+Obedience training is essential to manage an English Setter’s natural hunting instincts.
+Training can begin as soon as you bring them home from the breeder.

-You may also opt to enrol your English Setter puppy in training classes if you are planning to compete with them.
-Ensure that the training methods are based on positive reinforcement.
+You may also choose to enroll your English Setter puppy in training classes if you plan to compete with them.
+Ensure the training methods rely on positive reinforcement.

 This is general information and should not be relied on for adopting or purchasing advice.